How Payment Disputes Work

 The buyer, also known as the customer or cardholder

 The buyer’s card-issuing bank

 The dispute process may vary slightly depending on the card network, but these different networks generally follow the same guidelines.

 How does the dispute process work?

-First, a cardholder will contact their issuing bank to request a reversal of the charge—this officially starts the dispute process.
-It’s important to note that Square cannot initiate a chargeback on behalf of a cardholder, even if the cardholder reaches out to us instead of their bank first.
+First, a cardholder will contact their issuing bank to request a reversal of the charge – this officially starts the dispute process.
+It’s important to note that Square can’t initiate a chargeback on behalf of a cardholder, even if the cardholder contacts us first instead of their bank.

 If you do not provide evidence to support your claim and the deadline passes, Square will represent the dispute with any information about the disputed payment we already have.
 However, the likelihood of winning a dispute this way is low.